 By the end of October, 2010, funding stood at $16,000.

-Phase 1 of the project, which is complete, included a stone resurfacing to the front foundation, a retaining wall around the garden to level the planting area, an interlocking brick path leading to a garden bench and the planting of drought- and salt-tolerant perennials, shrubs and groundcovers.
+Phase 1 of the project, which is complete, included a stone resurfacing to the front foundation, a retaining wall around the garden to level the planting area, an interlocking brick path leading to a garden bench and the planting of drought- and salt tolerant perennials, shrubs and groundcovers.
 We hired Thunderbolt Contracting Ltd., which offered a considerable donation back to the project.
 Work got underway at the end of August with a target of having it done for Carp Fair.
 A city-planted ash tree that was crowding a blue spruce the club had nurtured was taken down (the city was already cutting down many ash trees due to the emerald ash borer threat), but it only revealed that the spruce was not an attractive specimen for the centre of the village.
 It was also going to get much too large for the scale of the garden, so it was decided that the spruce be removed.

-Phase 2 included the replacement of existing signage with a much more attractive heritage sign noting the year the hall was built, which was 1921.
+Phase 2 of the project replaced existing signage with a much more attractive heritage sign noting the year the hall was built, which was 1921.
 Scotiabank helped to raise funds with various events and their head office will match the funds.

 This community project was made possible through partnership with the City of Ottawa, support from the community through our “Buy a Brick” campaign and the generous donations of the following businesses, community groups and individuals: